Oregon Car Insurance Guide

 No-Fault or Fault?

 No-fault states require you to buy coverage, such as personal injury protection (PIP), that takes care of medical or injury costs after a car accident, regardless of fault.
 Oregon is not a no-fault state.
-Note that Oregon still requires PIP, despite not being an official no-fault state.
+Note that state law still requires PIP, despite not being an official no-fault state.